buildbotics/tpl-docs/TextLibrary.md

 * F.fontName - fontName is a string containing the name of the font to be used.
 It must be a name of a font that has been previously discovered through AddFontFolders.
 Valid font names can be found by using the ListAvailableFonts function.
 * F.units - F.units is a string that specifies whether inches or millimeters will be used when scaling the font size.
 It can contain one of the following four strings: "inches", "\"", "millimeters", or "mm".
 The default value is "inches".
 * F.height - F.height is a number that specifies the approximate height desired for the resulting fonts.
 If units are in "inches", the default value is 1.
 If the units are "mm", the default value is 25.4.
 * F.characterSpacing - F.characherSpacing is a number that specifies the distance between characters.
-Its value is assumed to be in the units specified in F.units and its default value is .5 * F.height.
+Its value is assumed to be in the units specified in F.units and its default value is F.height / 3.
 * F.wordSpacing - F.wordSpacing is a number that specifies the distance between words.
-Its value is assumed to be in the units specified in F.units and its default value is equal to F.height.
+Its value is assumed to be in the units specified in F.units and its default value is equal to .75 * F.height.
-* F.lineSpacing - F.lineSpacing is a number that specifies the distance between lines.
-Its value is assumed to be in the units specified in F.units and its default value is equal to F.height.
+* F.lineSpacingFactor - F.lineSpacingFactor is a number that specifies the distance between lines.
+It's value is multiplied by the F.height to determine the actual line spacing.
+It's default value is .67.
+* F.justify - F.justify specifies whether the text will be "LEFT", "CENTER", or "RIGHT" justified.
+It is only relevant for multi-line text.
+It's default value is "LEFT".

 ####Example
 The following code is an example of using UseFont(F);